Tayruh/sadako/reference.md

 #### page_seen, label_seen

 The `sadako_page_seen` and `sadako.label_seen` arrays track how many times a page or label has been seen.
-Every time you access a page (this counts incuding the page) or a label, the count is increased by one.
+Every time you  transition to a new page, progress past a label in the script, or select a choice that is preceded by a label, the counter for that page or label is increased by 1.
+This is convenient for checking whether you've seen a part of the script and how many times.

 If you select on a choice with a label, the count is also increased by one.
 The label count is not increased for a choice just by displaying it; only if it's chosen.

 #### text